Best 5G cell phone plan Android Central 2021

 If you need more, Google Fi has an unlimited plan available that slows down at 22GB.
 All of Google Fi's plans come with hotspot capability, which shares your standard data.
 One of Google Fi's most remarkable features is data roaming at the same cost in over 200 countries worldwide.
 This makes Google Fi a great option for frequent travelers.
 Google Fi Unlimited also has a cheaper option without international roaming.

 A few phones work with Google Fi's full network and include 5G, such as the Pixel 5 and Samsung Galaxy S21 series.
 You can bring other unlocked 5G phones to Google Fi, but they will only support the T-Mobile network.
 Google Fi's network switching alongside other great features such as a VPN connection, you can be sure your connection is secure whether you're on Wi-Fi or 5G in the U.S. or abroad.

 - Same price for international data

 - Hotspot included

 - Data throttled at 15GB

 - Not all 5G phones get the full Fi network

 Best on AT&T: AT&T Unlimited Extra

-AT&T has been working on its mmWave network for a while but so far it's only available to business customers.
-Recently, however, AT&T launched a low-band 5G network for consumers.
+AT&T has both a low-band 5G network and a substantial 5G+ network based on mmWave.
+AT&T is also working on adding DSS 5G to areas that need extra capacity.
 This is different from AT&T's 5GE service, which was more of a well-developed LTE network.
 This is real 5G.